m-miley/surfs_up/README.md

 ## Flask App

-Using Flask, with multiple routes available, an API calls and displays results of analysis.
+Using Flask, with multiple routes available, API calls are made and displays the results.

 **Welcome Page**